Areas of Research Concentration

 Our developmental faculty are often interested in examining how cognitive function changes over time; our clinical faculty are often interested in examining how cognitive function is impaired in patient populations.
 Our core cognitive and cognitive/neuroscience faculty are interested primarily in the study of cognitive mechanisms per se.

 The program in Clinical Psychology is a CPA-accredited, structured, five-year program which follows the "scientist-practitioner" model.
 It considers clinical psychology as part of the science of psychology and therefore emphasizes research.
 Upon admission, students are assigned to a faculty member who will supervise their thesis and other research projects.
 During the first four years of the Clinical Psychology program, students complete required and elective courses, conduct supervised and thesis research, and gain clinical experience through field placements.
 Students are involved in research from the outset, and are expected to conduct research leading to empirical, methodological and/or theoretical advances in their field of study, some or all of which will be included in their dissertation and defended publicly.
 In the fifth year, students are placed in a full-year clinical internship.

-You can find more information in the Curriculum Handbook.
+You can find more information in the Clinical Curriculum Handbook [PDF-299 KB].

 Candidates for the program in Clinical Psychology must have an honours degree or equivalent in Psychology.
 Students entering from the bachelor's degree are registered in an MSc and then fast-tracked into the PhD before the end of their first year, without completing a master's thesis or obtaining a master's degree.
 Students admitted with a master's degree in Psychology or a closely related field are eligible for direct-entry into the PhD and may be eligible for advanced standing within the program.